What Is an Assisted Living Facility? An Expert Guide for Families

 Typical resident profiles

 Most assisted living residents are women (67%) and predominantly white (92%).
 The majority are 85 and older (53%), with 31% ages 75-84, 10% ages 65-74, and 6% younger than 65.
-Health conditions commonly found among residents include high blood pressure (58%), Alzheimer’s disease or dementia (44%), heart disease (33%), and depression (26%).
-Currently, 62% of residents need help with three or more activities of daily living.
+Common health conditions include high blood pressure (58%), Alzheimer's disease or dementia (44%), heart disease (33%), and depression (26%).
+About 62% of residents need help with three or more daily activities.

 Signs it may be time to consider assisted living

-You might consider assisted living when your loved one experiences:
+Consider assisted living when your loved one experiences:

 - Daily activities becoming challenging (bathing, dressing, medication management)